bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 **Apache Zookeeper Service Type**

 - *Namespace* *
              Please, specify a namespace here.
-It must contain digits, lowercase letters or underscore and start with a letter.
+It must consist of digits, lowercase letters or underscore and start with a letter.

 .. - *Http scheme* *
             Select the scheme of HTTP protocol from the dropdown ("http" is set by default).

-**Elasticsearch Service Type**

--  *Index* *
-        This field is required for filling in.

-        Please, specify an index of the services here.
-It must contain digits, lowercase letters or underscore and start with a letter.

-- *Login*
-        This field is not required for filling in.

-        Please, specify a login of the services here.

-- *Password*
-       The field is not required for filling in.

-       Please, specify a password of the services here.

-.. - *Http scheme* *
-             Select the scheme of HTTP protocol from the dropdown ("http" is set by default).

 **Apache Kafka Service Type**

 - *ZK provider* *
-       This field is required for filling in.

-       Please, select a zookeeper provider for the services here.
+       Please, select a zookeeper provider for the service here.

 .. - *ZK namespace* *
         This field is required for filling in.